ABaloch1/Whats4Dinner/README.md

     allergies, and dietary restrictions.
 Ensure MySQL server is running and properly configured.

 ## Extra Features Implemented:
-    Pantry Integration: Users can manage their pantry inventory and filter recipes based on available ingredients, allergies, and dietary restrictions.
-    Error Handling: Comprehensive error handling to manage exceptions and provide meaningful error messages to users.
     Session Management: User sessions are managed to authenticate users and restrict access to profile pages.